 I was lucky to catch them playing Latin Music one evening at the Le Meridian and got drawn to it.
 Not that I am an aficionado of the genre but I sensed a natural flavor in their music.

-“We are Cubans, and we love Latin music,” said Rolando when I met them days later.
-To which Jessica agreed with, “totally.”
+“We are Cubans, and we love Latin music,” said Rolando when I met them a few days later.
+To which Jessica agreed with “totally.”

-Jessica Rodriguez and Rolando of the Mixtura Duo are amazing talents from Havana, Cuba.
-Both accomplished musicians, the combination of their respective versatility is something which I am sure music lovers would love to lend their ears and hearts to.
+Jessica Rodriguez and Rolando Morales a.k.a Mixtura Duo are amazing talents from Havana, Cuba.
+As accomplished musicians, they churn out heart-strings twanging as well as foot-stomping music which I am sure music lovers won’t mind lending their ears and hearts to.

 Jessica started singing professional since she was 15.
 And it shows.
 A graduate with Bachelor in Humanidades e Instructora de Arte en la especialidad de Música from Eduardo Garcia Delgado, Jess has an elaborate portfolio that includes working with names such as Pablo Milanés, Descemer Bueno, Raúl Paz, Lynn y Haydee Milanés, Yanicc Noa (France), Antonio Carmona (España), Francis Mbappe (Africa).
 She has also lent her voice in “Contigo” in a tribute album to Joaquin Sabina, the renowned Spanish singer/songwriter and poet.
 She released her debut digital album 22 in bandcamp.com in June 15, 2015.

-Rolando Morales Arencibia is a computer engineer who chose music as his passion.
+Rolando Morales Arencibia is a computer engineer who found his passion in music.
 This multi-instrumentalist has an equally impressive musical repertoire.
 He has toured several European countries and participated in various international music festivals such as Tom de Festa, Tomdela (Portugal), Roskilde (Denmark), Tilburg y Terschelling (Holland), Chalons on Champagne y Tempo Latino (France), Goa Boa, Latinoamericando y Umbria (Italy).
 Apart from collaborating in various recordings as a musical hired hand in guitar, arrangement, composition, and production, Rolando’s contribution has found its way in film productions such as Operación Fangio, Barrio Cuba.
 He has also worked with Spanish director Benito Zambrano in Habana Blues and La voz Dormida.
 Rolando’s Jazz-Rock fusion group LEGO is featured in the rock music history book Hierba Mala: Una Historia del rock en Cuba by Humberto Manduley Lopez.

 From pop hooks to album covers, they incorporated their handpicked songs to start the Mixtura Duo journey.

-Although they use music tracks (most of them rearranged by themselves) for the songs that they play, what makes it interesting is the immaculate live guitaring by Rolando and flawless vocals and percussion by Jessica.
-To embellish the tracks, Rolando uses the FX processor for different tones for his guitar while Jessica plays bongo, maraca, tambourine, shakers, and cowbell.
+Although they use music tracks (most of them rearranged by themselves) for the songs that they play, what makes it interesting is Rolando’s immaculate live guitaring and Jessica’s flawless vocals and percussion accompaniment.
+To jazz up the tracks, Rolando uses the FX processor for interesting guitar tones while Jessica keeps the groove with bongo, maraca, tambourine, shakers, and cowbell.
 Both take turns for the vocals but most of the songs are sung by Jessica.

 For both, Brazilian music is their strongest influence; however, Rolando cites the likes of Tania Maria, Toto, Steve Lukather, Pat Metheny, Chicago, Journey and hard rockers like the AC/DC, Deep Purple and others as his favourites.
 Jessica likes to listen to songs of Amy Whinehouse, Nina Simone and the likes.
 But when it comes to Latin music, you name it – Bolero, Salsa, Merengue, Cha Cha Cha, Son, Bachata, they play them all.